 Must register in advance to attend, Lunch Provided

-We have moved to offering our Saturday Workshops on a QUARTERLY basis and on the off-months girls can attend our Pathfinder Leadership and Career Workshops at varying locations.
+Girls can attend our Pathfinder Leadership and Career Workshops at varying locations

 **Girls on probation eligible for community service hours through the county.